cloudrift-ai/rift-docs/docs/tutorials/text-generation/ollama-webui-tutorial.md

 Encode the image.
 You can use the following command to encode the image in the terminal or use one of the many online tools available to encode the image, like [this one](https://www.base64-image.de/).
-Let's feed FairCompute logo to the model and see what it predicts:
+Let's feed CloudRift logo to the model and see what it predicts:
 ```shell
 openssl base64 -in ./static/img/fair-logo-64.png
 ```